ComputeCanada/molmodsim-md-theory-lesson-novice/_extras/design.md

     * Genealogy of common Forcefields
     * bonded interactions
     * non-bonded interactions
+        * Electrostatics
         * cut-offs
         * long range interactions (PME)
+    * Water models

 * The Global MD algorithm
     * choice of time steps
     * applying constraints

 * Phases of MD Workflow
-    * energy minimizaton
+    * energy minimization
     * position restrained MD
-    * equillibration
+    * equilibration
     * production MD

 * Thermostats/Barostats
+    * Maxwell-Boltzmann distribution
+    * Why use different thermo-/barostats for equilibration and production.
+        * Berendsen 's algorithms are suitable for equilibration (exponential approach to target temperature/pressure) but result in a non-physical ensemble.
+        * Parinello-Rahman and Nose-Hoover are suitable for production MD (correct physical ensemble), but approach the target temperature/pressure in a dampened oscillation, which might be unstable and takes much longer.
+    * Size of temperature coupling groups
     * Flying ice cube -> resetting COM-movement
     * Hot-Solvent/Cold-Solute -> tcoupl groups
-    * Size of temperature coupling groups
-    * Berendsen's algorithms are suitable for equillibration (exponential approach to target temperature/pressure) but result in a non-physical ensamble.
-    * Parinello-Rahmnan and Nose-Hoover are suitable for production MD (correct physical ensamble), but approach the target temperature/pressure in a dampended oscillation, which might be unstable and takes much longer.

 * Parallelization/Performance
     * Particle decomposition vs. Domain Decomposition